 Sort By Size

-While using Linux tools size information can be expressed in different way default expression method is prefixing with metric name like
+While using Linux tools size information can be expressed in different way default expression method is prefixing with a metric name like

 128MB etc. Sort supports this type of expression which is very good for simple sort implementations.